One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 Xerxes' revenge on Vashti is the next best punishment short of death or prison.
 Artaxerxes II's mother, Parysatis, hated his wife Stateira, whom she eventually murdered, and encouraged him to take a concubine to insult her.
 The same possibility ticks off Amestris as we know from Herodotus' mutilation episode.

 To suppose the author of Esther intended Mordecai, and not his ancestor Kish, to be the one taken by Nebuchadnezzar, would be an insult to someone who must've known Xerxes and Nebuchadnezzar's reign were at least several generations apart.
-Seeing that he is familiar enough with Persia to have accurate Persian names [Millard, pp.484-5], he must've known of Cyrus and Darius and that the latter's reign was decades.
+Seeing that he is familiar enough with Persia to have accurate Persian names [Millard, 484-5], he must've known of Cyrus and Darius and that the latter's reign was decades.
 And even if we suppose he thought Cyrus appeared sometime shortly after the fall of Jerusalem, he couldn't have been ignorant of the fact that between Jerusalem's fall and Xerxes there were at least 50 years.
 If Mordecai was taken young, in theory, this could still allow a 55-60 year old uncle of a teenage girl.
 But, since the number of persons between Mordecai and Kish corresponds to the ~100-110 years between the events, there's no reason to suppose Mordecai was intended as the Babylonian captive.
 At any rate, the Hebrew allows for Kish to be the captive.
-[Shea, p.245] At any rate, Mordecai lives for at least a decade or more after his introduction, so it's highly unlikely the author intended him to be the Babylonian captive.
+[Shea, p.245] And Mordecai lives for at least a decade or more after his introduction, so it's highly unlikely the author intended him to be the Babylonian captive.

 Seven Royal Families Wife